Maui Weather Forecast for May 26, 2026 | Maui Now

 North Shore

-Tonight: Windy.
-Mostly cloudy with numerous showers.
-Lows 70 to 76 near the shore to around 54 near 5000 feet.
-East winds 15 to 30 mph.
-Chance of rain 70 percent.

-Tuesday: Windy.
+Today: Breezy.
 Partly sunny with scattered showers.
-Highs 79 to 86 near the shore to around 65 near 5000 feet.
-East winds 15 to 30 mph.
+Highs 78 to 85 near the shore to around 64 near 5000 feet.
+East winds 10 to 25 mph.
+Chance of rain 50 percent.

+Tonight: Breezy.
+Mostly cloudy with scattered showers.
+Lows 68 to 74 near the shore to 46 to 51 near 5000 feet.
+East winds 10 to 20 mph.
 Chance of rain 50 percent.

 Central Maui